 However, some sources provide a slightly different definition.
 “Refined” could also mean that the coconut oil has been purified by chemical means, which could strip away some of its health benefits, or cause sensitivity issues for some people.

 When it comes to using coconut oil for acne, we think it’s more important to find brands that are virgin or extra virgin grade, and list specifically how the oil was refined.
 If a specific method for refining isn’t listed, then it was most likely refined using chemicals, and probably won’t provide you with the health benefits you’re looking for.

 Virgin vs. Extra Virgin

 There are two ways to obtain the health benefits of coconut oil to improve your acne.
-First, you can apply the coconut oil directly to your skin, and second, you can add coconut oil to your diet.
-Both have benefits and drawbacks, and for some people, both methods could combine to make for a helpful addition to a consistent skin care routine.
+First, you can apply the coconut oil 🥥 directly to your skin, and secondly, you can add coconut oil to your diet.
+Both have benefits and drawbacks, and for some people, the methods could be combined to make for a helpful addition to a consistent skin care routine.

 Adding coconut oil to your diet doesn’t allow the lauric acid to kill p. acnes bacteria , but it can help reduce overall inflammation.
-This can help with acne, because it prevents pores from closing up and trapping oil and dead skin cells, but it can also help with a variety of conditions, including stress, which has been linked to acne.
+This can help with acne, because it prevents pores from closing up and trapping oil and dead skin cells.
+It can also help with a variety of conditions, including stress, which has been linked to acne.
 Dietary coconut oil won’t give you quick results, but it could make you healthier overall.